noawe-boi/NoahsObsidianSync/Physics IA2 Grade 11.md

 - Clearly state your research question:

-- **Example:** Can the speed of a sound wave be accurately calculated by investigating the relationship between the frequency of the 7th harmonic and the varying length of a pipe with open ends?
+Can the speed of a sound wave be accurately calculated by investigating the relationship between the frequency of the 7th harmonic of a pipe and then varying length of a pipe with open ends

 ## 2. Rationale: